-1. Head First Android Development: A Brain-Friendly Guide, by Dawn Griffiths and David Griffiths.
+Head First Android Development: A Brain-Friendly Guide, by Dawn Griffiths and David Griffiths.

-1. Android Programming: The Big Nerd Ranch Guide (Big Nerd Ranch Guides), 2017.
+Android Programming: The Big Nerd Ranch Guide (Big Nerd Ranch Guides), 2017.

-School Offering the Course School of Computing
+1. School offering the course School of Computing

-Course Code CSF351
+2. Course Code CSF351

-Course Title Advanced Computer Networks
+3. Course Title Advanced Computer Networks

-Credits (L:T:P:C) 3:0:0:3
+4. Credits (L:T:P:C) 3:0:0:3

-Contact Hours (L:T:P) 3:0:0
+5. Contact Hours (L:T:P) 3:0:0

-Prerequisites (if any) NA
+6. Prerequisites (if any) NA

-Course Basket DE
+7. Course Basket Discipline Elective

-The course is designed for understanding of various routing proptocols.
+The course is designed for the smooth and fast data transportation over the wired and wireless medium.
 The course introduces the queuing model and Markovian theory to handle process state at the various stages of the switches and routers.
 The course introduces the basic Wireless security to understand the various network's attack and prevention.
-A number of various wireless standards are also included in this course.
+A number of advance network protocols are included in this course to understand the various network challenges for wired as well as the wireless medium.

-This course is designed to provide knowledge about some of the advanced concepts of Computer Network like network routing design, wireless LAN standards, stochastic processes and queueing concepts, and network security.
+This course is designed to provide knowledge about some of the advanced concepts of Computer Network like network design, switching and routing design, wireless LAN standards, stochastic processes and queueing concepts, and network security.